Frankincense And Myrrh For Childbirth

 Testimonial ID: 622-OR

-I wanted to have the "Jesus birth" after hearing Dr. Young describe how he delivered Jacob, his first son with Mary, using Frankincense and Myrhh.
+I wanted to have the "Jesus birth" after hearing Gary describe how he delivered Jacob, his first son with Mary, using Frankincense and Myrhh.

 During my pregnancy, I swallowed lemon oil by capsule (10 drops in a capsule once a day) for Urinary Tract infections and I swallowed peppermint oil by capsule (same regimen, but peppermint in morning and lemon at night) for Group Beta Strep.